liondon/licensing-containers/README.md

     docker run -p 9090:9090 --name app app:1.0
     ```

+   **NOTE: you can also change the `USERNAME` environment variable in `App/Dockerfile`, as every user can only have 2 licenses in active now.**

-8. When the container is spun up, you should see the license printed out:
+6. When the container is spun up, you should see the license printed out:
     ```sh
     # Successfully get license, then the app started:
     license <class 'dict'> {'created_at': '2021-03-26 04:51:37', 'id': 6, 'is_active': True, 'key': '83646ee4-2750-4156-a0d8-a4cb88471465', 'revoked_at': None, 'used_by': '542f3c4c19c7', 'username': 'tester12'}